Olalekanrasaq/CDE-Capstone-Project/README.md

    - `initialize_autocopy`: This DAG initializes Redshift AutoCopy for efficient data loading and triggers the `coretelecom` DAG.
    - `coretelecom`: This DAG orchestrates the data ingestion, transformation, and loading processes.
 6. **Monitor and Maintain**: Use Airflow's UI to monitor the DAG runs and ensure that the data pipeline is functioning correctly.
+7. **Access Streamlit Application**: Run the Streamlit application to visualize and analyze the data stored in Redshift.
+To do this:
+   - Navigate to the `app/` directory.
+   - Create a .streamlit folder and add a `secrets.toml` file with the Redshift connection details.
+    - Example `secrets.toml` content:
+      ```
+      [connections.redshift_db]
+      host = "your-redshift-cluster-endpoint"
+      port = "5439"
+      database = "your-database-name"
+      user = "your-username"
+      password = "your-password"
+      ```
+   - Install Streamlit if not already installed: `pip install streamlit`.
+   - Run the command: `streamlit run main.py`.

 ## Choice of Tools and Technologies